sigstore/cosign/README.md

 We also use a slack [slack channel](https://sigstore.slack.com)!
 Click [here](https://join.slack.com/t/sigstore/shared_invite/zt-mhs55zh0-XmY3bcfWn4XEyMqUUutbUQ) for the invite link.

+See [here](KEYLESS.md) for info on the experimental Keyless signatures mode.

 ## Installation

 For now, clone and `go build -o cosign ./cmd`.